 However, at the end of the day, one of my favorite things to do is roast butternut squash with olive oil, salt, and pepper.
 It’s a lovely, simple side dish.

 If you don’t want to go through the hassle of peeling, seeding and dicing butternut squash, you can certainly purchase it pre-cut from the grocery store.
-You’ll need to dice it into 1-inch cubes, but other than that it will be a fine (though pricier) option.
+Those are typically larger pieces, so you’ll need to dice it into 1-inch cubes, Other than that, it’s a fine (though less economical) option.

 How to Cut Butternut Squash